Lavlen/sneakers-quiz/README.md

 #   Testing User Stories (UX)
 1. As a first time visitor to the site I want to be able to read step by step instructions on how to play the game.
-  - Instructions on how to play the quiz and navigate the side is available on the home page.
+  - Instructions on how to play the quiz and navigate the site is available on the home page.
-2. As A regular site user I want to be presented with new questions each time I play the game.
+2. As A regular site user I want to be presented with new questions each time I play the game to keep me entertained.
   - The site selects a set number of questions at randon at the beginning of each session from a much bigger pool.
 3. As a user, I want to be able to use the app on my desktops, tablets and mobile devices.
   - The site is responsive and able to be accessed on smart phones, laptops and larger devices.
 4. As a user I want to be able to restart the game at any point should I not be satisfied with my progress.
-  - a reset button is accessible whilst the quiz is in progress.
+  - A reset button is accessible whilst the quiz is in progress.
 5. As a visitor to the site I want to be able to navigate it easily and not be confused at any point
-  - the site simple and easy to learn layout and structure makes navigation easy.
+  - The site simple and easy to learn layout and structure makes navigation easy.
 6. As a visitor to the site I should be able to access the home page from any page on the site.
   - The site's logo provides a link to the home page and is accessible from all pages.
 7. As an avid gamer I want to be able to monitor my progress throughout the game and have the option to restart should I be dissatisfied with my performance.
   - The site increments a question counter at the top of the page whilst the game is being played.
-"Answer indicators" at the bottom of the question container show the number of wrong, correct and skipped questions during play. a restart option button is accessible during play.
+"Answer indicators" at the bottom of the question container show the number of wrong, correct and skipped questions during play.
+A restart option button is accessible during play.
 8. As a player of the game I want to know what the correct answers are for the questions I answered incorrectly.
   - When an option is selected it is automatically colored red or green depending on whether the answer is correct.
 The option with the correct answer will be shaded green if the wrong answer was chosen
 9. As a visitor I want to manage the pace at which the game progresses so that I can think about the answers to the questions before answering.